codewithenes/codewithenes/README.md

 Highly motivated **Mobile and Web Developer** with expertise in **React Native, React, SQL, HTML, CSS, Figma, and JavaScript**, focused on building **scalable, high-performance, and user-friendly applications**.
 Passionate about **developing dynamic UIs with React Native and web technologies, designing seamless user experiences with Figma, and learning optimizing backend performance using Python and SQL**.
 Skilled in cross-platform application development**, aiming to contribute to innovative projects by solving complex technical challenges.
 Actively seeking opportunities to leverage my skills in **mobile and web development** to create impactful digital solutions.

-* 🌍  I'm based in Ankara, TUR
+* 🌍  I'm based in Ankara, TR
 * 🖥️  See my portfolio at [enozkn.com](http://enozkn.com)
 * ✉️  You can contact me at [enes@enozkn.com](mailto:enes@enozkn.com)
 * 🧠  I'm currently work on my own App named Rezervly (You can check my Linkedin for details about app).